Skip to main content

 • Folders are a Pro feature.
 On the free plan, imported pieces land in your notebook root, and you can organize them later if you upgrade.

 • Formatting is preserved where it maps cleanly to the editor.
-Headings, paragraphs, bold, and italics come across; exotic layout from a word processor may simplify.
+Headings, paragraphs, bold, italics, lists, blockquotes, links, and tables come across from Word, OpenDocument, EPUB, HTML, and Markdown.
+Exotic page layout, exact fonts, and footnotes simplify.

 • Nothing is published by importing.
-Everything arrives as a private draft until you choose to publish it.
+Everything arrives as a private draft, not listed in the Library, until you choose to publish it.

 Once your work is in, see Organizing your work to sort it into folders, or The editor and notebook to start writing.